Climate Change Measures

 (Base year: fiscal 2015) [well-below 2℃ target]

-Progress on the new Action Plan (SBT)
+Progress on the Action Plan (SBT)

 Our results calculated based on the GHG Protocol are as follows: